rslim087a/Java-Bootcamp-Resources/README.md

-## Resources for The Java Development Bootcamp
+## Resources for the Java development bootcamp